Cromha-Plugins/Cromha-Expansion-plugin/README.md

 * The storyline that the plugin adds is made so it is the most similar possible to the vanilla one.
 * Add new outfits and ships from different governments.
 * Expands upon the existing map for exploration (New Systems in the north of the galaxy and near the Deep Space).
-* Adds a new galaxy but it is still in work.
+* Adds a new galaxy where there is Sheragis but it is still in work.

 # Contributing

 All Contributions are welcome!
-To contribute to the plugin, you can create issues to describe an error from spelling errors to mission bug or anything else.
+To contribute to the plugin, you can create [issues](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/issues) to describe an error from spelling errors to mission bug or anything else.
-You can also create an issue to request specific feature.
+You can also create an [issue](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/issues) or a [pull request](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/pulls) to request specific feature.

 If you wanna know more about contributing, check the [wiki page](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki/Contributor-Guide).